sarveswaran-m/blockingMap4j/README.md

 - Scenario 7: Single Producer & Single Consumer –shut down & other operations
 - Scenario 8: Multiple producers & multiple consumers

-All test cases can be found in the spreadsheet attached here
+All test cases can be found in the spreadsheet attached <a href="https://docs.google.com/spreadsheets/d/1ka62aFjnkFLfovXzvYipmF9rKbWS0k0hqvsN0u3P70A/edit#gid=2143733835" target="_blank">here.</a>

-### 5. Future Enhancements
+### 5. Future Enhancements <a name="future"></a>

-- Current behavior when mulitple producers try to *offer(K)* & while multiple consumers try to *take(k)* on the same key should be further analyzed & refined
+- Current behaviour when multiple producers try to *offer(K)* & while multiple consumers try to *take(k)* on the same key should be further analysed & refined
-- Concurrency improvements in Java 8 should be incorported
+- Concurrency improvements in Java 8 should be incorporated
 - Conflicts & ambiguities on the blocking map arise only when operations on the same key interleave.
 Throughput can be increased to a big extent if there is a lock for each key.
 - A bound implementation of blocking map.